 A content management system (CMS) is a piece of software that helps you manage your content, write, edit, publish, and more.
 WordPress is a popular CMS as it has an easy-to-navigate interface and is highly customizable, even if you’re not a developer or have minimal technical knowledge.

-One of the most popular choices is a WordPress site via BlueHost (or even a self-hosted WordPress site, if you have some technical knowledge and experience) due to the wide berth of flexibility and the creative freedom it offers.
+If you are just starting out to master the basics of blogging, Word Press would be suitable for you.
+WordPress site via BlueHost (or even a self-hosted WordPress site, if you have some technical knowledge and experience) is popular due to the wide berth of flexibility and the creative freedom it offers.

 3. Design your new blog and pick a theme

 Now you have a blank slate, the next step in blogging for beginners is to fill the slate with your ideas and words.
 To truly reflect your brand (personal or business), you need to pick a theme and website design that mirrors your personality, thoughts, and values.
 For example, if you are a climate activist promoting plant-based products, you may choose a theme with green, brown, and beige colors.
 Another blog writing basic to note is to create a logo if you’re starting a new business.